nais/doc/docs/security/README.md

 #### User authentication

-User authentication and authorization ("authnz") is the responsibility of each application running on the plattform.
+User authentication and authorization ("authnz") is the responsibility of each application running on the platform.
 Authorization (i.e. "who is allowed to see and do what under which circumstances") is part of the business logic for each domain, so it makes sense that it is handled by the teams in their apps.
 Doing authnz right is complicated, so the plattform offers a few tools and services to